Hours after White House warns of new election meddling, Trump again points to 'Russian hoax'

 Trump won the county 58 percent to 39 percent, four years after President Barack Obama captured it with 52 percent of the vote, and his 26,000-plus-vote edge over Hillary Clinton, who campaigned repeatedly in nearby Scranton, was more than half his statewide margin of fewer than 45,000 votes.

-But there are signs across this state, just as there are in the other states that were the keys to Trump’s Electoral College victory, that voters aren’t thrilled with his performance.
+But there are signs across this state, just as there are in the other states that were crucial to Trump’s Electoral College victory, that voters aren’t thrilled with his performance.

 In June, a Franklin and Marshall University survey revealed that only 35 percent of the state’s voters — nearly the same as the 36 percent in northeastern Pennsylvania — said Trump was doing an excellent or good job as president.
 The statewide figure was up from 30 percent in March — but certainly lower than he would like.